Ethics Statement

 Human Rights and Informed Consent

 All individuals have the right to protect themselves from being infringed upon.
-Individual participants in research studies have the right to decide how their personally identifiable information is used, as well as any interview materials or photographs.
-Identifying details such as personal names, dates of birth, biometrical characteristics (facial features, fingerprint, writing style, DNA, or another distinguishing characteristic), geolocation information, and health status of research subjects should not be used without permission by the subjects or guardians.
-Under some circumstances, consent is not required if information on human subjects is not required.
+Individual participants in research studies have the right to decide how their personally identifiable information, as well as any interview materials or photographs, is used.
+Identifying details such as personal names, dates of birth, biometric characteristics (facial features, fingerprints, writing style, DNA, or another distinguishing characteristic), geolocation information, and health status of research subjects should not be used without permission from the subjects or guardians.
+Under some circumstances, consent is not required if personally identifiable information is not collected.
 However, masking of the eye region in participants' photographs is inadequate protection of anonymity, and informed consent is required.
 Exceptions to the need for consent may include anonymized radiographic images, ultrasound images, or pathology slides.

 Consent and Already Available Data and Biologic Materials

-Whether the material is collected from living or dead subjects, written permission must be obtained from the subjects, their families, or guardians if written premortem consent has yet to be provided.
+Whether the material is collected from living or dead subjects, written permission must be obtained from the subjects, their families, or guardians if written premortem consent has not yet been provided.

 Data Protection, Confidentiality, and Privacy